 Funder: Health Resources and Services Administration

-Summary: Supports coordinated, family-centered HIV medical care and support services for low-income women, infants, children, and youth (WICY) with HIV.
+Summary: Supports family-centered outpatient or ambulatory HIV care and support services for low-income women, infants, children, and youth (WICY) with HIV and their affected families.